etiennebr/rstdocs/Applications/Image Filtering/DimensionalityReduction.rst

 Detailed description
 --------------------

 Performs dimensionality reduction on input image.
-PCA,NAPCA,MAF,ICA methods are available.
+PCA,NA-PCA,MAF,ICA methods are available.
 It is also possible to compute the inverse transform to reconstruct the image.
 It is also possible to optionnaly export the transformation matrix to a text file.

 Parameters
 ----------